 Chart 1: Box Plot showing relation between length and weight when using Diet A, B and C.

-All of the results of the analysis of variance (ANOVA) that was performed on the growth performance data that was collected over the course of the 21-day period are shown in Table 2.
+All of the results of the analysis of variance (ANOVA) that was performed on the growth performance data that was collected throughout throughout throughout the 21 days the 21 days are shown in Table 2.
 When I use Diet A, there are a total of 12130.56 squares within each group, with a mean square value of 1516.32.
 When all of the groups are considered together, the total squares (SS) and mean square (MS) amount to 9030.03 respectively.
 The F-value, which was calculated to be 5.955, demonstrates statistical significance at the 5% level, indicating that the results are significant.
 On the other hand when I use Diet B, there are a total of 14555.92 squares (SS) within each group, with a mean square (MS) value of 1819.49.
 When all of the groups are considered together, the total squares (SS) and mean square (MS) amount to 11932.19 respectively.
 The F-value, which was calculated to be 6.558, demonstrates statistical significance at the 5% level, indicating that the results are significant and also when I use Diet C, there are a total of 21767.81 squares (SS) within each group, with a mean square (MS) value of 2720.98.
 When all of the groups are considered together, the total squares (SS) and mean square (MS) amount to 19064.58 respectively.
 The F-value, which was calculated to be 7.007, demonstrates statistical significance at the 5% level, indicating that the results are significant.

+DISCUSSION

+According to many studies that Protein utilization and fish growth can be optimized by providing the right protein energy ratio.
+Protein utilization depends on the availability of nonprotein energy sources in the feed which will affect growth, feed conversion, nutrient retention efficiency and body composition.

+Excess protein in the feed is used as energy for amino acid deamination and nitrogen excretion that is wasted into the aquaculture environment.
+The process of excretion and catabolism of amino acids requires more energy so that the allocation of protein energy to retain protein in the body will be reduced.
+Retention.
+Protein requirements vary by fish species and the utilization of feed protein for fish growth is also influenced by fish size, protein quality, feed energy content, nutrient content balance and feeding rate.

+The use of high-protein and low-protein diets resulted in higher fat retention than the full use of high-protein diets.
+The high fat in the body is thought to be due to other nutrient components such as carbohydrates being converted by the body to fat.
+Fat in the body increases due to the accumulation of fat in the liver caused by low protein feed and excess energy from feed carbohydrates.
+Low protein feed has high carbohydrates. protein sparing effect which means that there is a utilization of carbohydrates and fats to become alternative energy in fish to meet energy needs.

 Decision: